-Recapture rates of adult Mountain Whitefish were higher in the spring (~4-6%) than in the fall (~2-3%; Appendix H, Figure H10).
-Reasons for the large increase in capture efficiency in the spring are unknown but could be related to greater likelihood of adult Mountain Whitefish leaving the study area in the fall, as estimates of site fidelity indicated greater movement among sites in the fall than in the spring (Appendix H, Figure H16).
+Recapture rates of adult Mountain Whitefish were higher in the spring (~4-6%) than in the fall (~1-3%; Appendix H, Figure H19).
+Reasons for the large increase in capture efficiency in the spring are unknown but could be related to greater likelihood of adult Mountain Whitefish leaving the study area in the fall, as estimates of site fidelity indicated greater movement among sites in the fall than in the spring (Appendix H. Figure H24).
 This degree of seasonal difference in capture efficiency was not noted for any other species or life stages, which indicates that the increase was not due to a sampling bias (e.g., equipment error, selective netting by the field crew, differences in water conductivity, etc.) but more likely related to seasonal changes in behaviour of adult Mountain Whitefish.
-Mountain Whitefish spawn between November and February in the Lower Columbia River (LCR) downstream of HLK (Golder 2012), so some adult fish may migrate out of the MCR during the fall and into tributaries for spawning.
+Mountain Whitefish spawn between November and February in the lower Columbia River (LCR) downstream of HLK (Golder 2012), so some adult fish may migrate out of the MCR during the fall and into tributaries for spawning.
 However, capture efficiency did not decline in subsequent sessions of the fall season in most years, which would be expected if the number of Mountain Whitefish leaving the study area increased during the fall sampling season.
 Without mark-recapture data, seasonal differences in sampling efficiency would not have been detected and abundance would have been overestimated.

-Count density estimates for Rainbow Trout gradually increased from 2001 to 2008 and decreased from 2011 to 2014 (fall seasons), whereas abundance estimates were relatively consistently for all years mark-recapture data were available (2007-2014).
+Count density estimates for Rainbow Trout gradually increased from 2001 to 2008, decreased in 2009, increased from 2009 to 2011, and decreased starting in 2012 to 2015.
+On the other hand, abundance estimates were relatively consistently for all years when mark-recapture data were available (2007-2015).
 Low catches of this species resulted in high uncertainty in density and abundance estimates.
-Although there was a decrease in count density during fall following the flow regime change, the abundance and spring count density estimates do not support an effect of the flow regime on the Rainbow Trout abundance in the MCR.
+Although there was a decrease in count density during fall following the flow regime change, the abundance estimates do not support an effect of the flow regime on the Rainbow Trout abundance in the MCR.